esteemayo/burger/README.md

 - Product: Represent a product with a name, description, image, ingredients, isFeatured, totalRatings, ratingNumber, likes, reviews and price.
 - Order: Represents an order with a user, product/menu items, price, status, and intent_id.
 - Review: Represents a review with a rating, description, productId, userId, and consent.

+## API Endpoints

+The following API endpoints are available:

+# Product Endpoints

+- GET /api/products: Returns a list of product items.
+- GET /api/products/search: Search the product items using the product name or desc.
+- GET /api/products/ingredients: Return product items that have one or more related ingredients
+- GET /api/products/:id/reviews: Return reviews associated with a productId.
+- GET /api/products/:id: Returns a single product item by ID.
+- POST /api/products: Creates a new product item but only by the admin.
+- POST /api/products/:id/reviews: Creates a new review with a productId.
+- PATCH /api/products/like/:id: Handles the like functionality of a product item.
+- PATCH /api/products/:id: Update a single product item by ID but only the admin is authorized.
+- DELETE /api/products/:id: Delete a single product item by ID by the admin only.